sadegh-dev/go/README.md

 - So, this is a compiled language that actually has garbage collection, which is a really good feature.
 Now, downside is that it slows down execution a bit, but it's an efficient garbage collector, so it doesn't slow down much and you get a lot of advantage of having this automatic garbage collection.

+### A Go file consists of the following parts:

+- Package declaration
+- Import packages
+- Functions
+- Statements and expressions

 # Go Tools